ufal/mtmonkey/install/README.md

 Prepare configuration (do this for all workers):
 ------------------------------------------------

-* Copy all required data fron the NFS share and checkout the Git repository + copy configuration examples from Git:
+* Copy all required data from the shared directory and checkout the Git repository + copy configuration examples from Git:
   Read, adjust, and run `prepare_worker.sh` from this directory.